Green tea is consumed primarily

 of mine yesterday said she read that if you drink green tea with cow's

-milk that it will completely destroy the antioxidant properties of green
+milk that it will completely destroy the antioxidant properties.
+Do you know if this is true?

 A. We have no indications at this time that drinking

-green tea with milk destroys its benefits.
+green tea with milk destroys its benefits to a significant extent.

 Q. Is green tea okay to